Slocan/iRacerStats/README.md

 # iRacerStats

-Quick and dirty script to export your iRacing data, and extract some statistics out of it
+Quick and dirty script to export iRacing data, and extract some statistics out of it

 ## Installation